stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250):  What is the default length of numeric variables?
 - Answer (akumar30−stat6250): All numeric variables have a default length of 8 bytes.

+-Question (dlee117-stat6250): Why does the variable Name have a longer length than Policy or Total?
+-Answer (mcardoso3-stat6250):  Name is a character variable while Policy and Total are numeric variables.
+Since character variables can be up to 32,767 bytes long while numeric variables can only be 8, Name can be longer in length.

+-Question (lwang30-stat6250) : What would SAS output if we input a numeric value that exceeds 8 bytes ?
+Would it be rounded up to the first 8 digits including decimal points?
+-Answer (mcardoso3-stat6250):  Numeric values are stored as floating-point numbers in 8 bytes of storage.

 [Course Textbook Chapter 2, Problem 3]
 - Question (mcardoso3-stat6250):  Why does te YEARCUTOFF=option affect two-digit year values, but not four-digit year values?